chporter/json-translation-samples/README.md

 Samples of the JSON, to be used to translate into model specific files.

 __hsc.json__
-  Hot Serial Cereal dataset, 0 weather, 1 soil, 63 experiments
+  Hot Serial Cereal dataset, 19 weathers, 1 soil, 63 experiments

 __mach_fast.json__
   Machakos dataset, 1 weather, 1 soil, 30 generated experiments (based on 1 field)